airbadge-dev/airbadge/apps/docs/src/routes/gating/+page.md

 ## Gating Routes

-To gate routes, check the `session.subscription` for applicable data.
+To gate routes, check the `session.subscription` for authorization:

 **Example**